J. Harwood Cochrane: Career

 By 1986, the company which began with a tractor, a trailer, a straight truck and two part-time drivers had become large enough that the Union Pacific Corporation offered to buy it.
 Though Cochrane initially demurred, he finally sold it for $1.2 billion.
 Many of his employees, who had received stock, also became wealthy.
 Cochrane remained as Overnite's CEO until 1991 (at age 79 and when a 5-year non-competition agreement expired).
 Union Pacific spun Overnite off in 2003, and in 2005 United Parcel Service bought it for $1.25 billion.
-It is now the UPS Freight division, the country's fifth largest less-than-load carrier.
+It became the UPS Freight division, the country's fifth largest less-than-load carrier.

-In 1991 Cochrane both was inducted into the Automotive Hall of Fame for building Overnite, as well as started Highway Express Inc., a full-load trucking company based near Overnite's terminal on the Midlothian Turnpike.
+In 1991 Cochrane both was inducted into the Automotive Hall of Fame for building Overnite, as well as having started Highway Express Inc., a full-load trucking company based near Overnite's terminal on the Midlothian Turnpike.
 He sold Highway Express in 2003 to the Celadon Group and with his wife Louise concentrated on philanthropic activities.

 They become major philanthropists of their home town.
 Rockville, Virginia named its library (part of the Pamunkey Regional Library) after the Cochranes, who also donated $1 million to the American Red Cross to provide relief after Hurricane Katrina.
 Richmond cultural institutions that they both often visited and donated to included: the Virginia Museum of Fine Arts, Richmond Ballet, Richmond Symphony, Lewis Ginter Botanical Garden and Virginia Opera.
 They also made donations to their Tabernacle Baptist Church and numerous Baptist causes, including the Baptist Theological Seminary at Richmond (which gave them both honorary degrees in 2012), well-digging efforts in Africa and $8 million to the Southern Baptist International Mission Board (although Cochrane) ended up writing it out of his will, displeased with increasing fundamentalism).